limstepf/pdfdbscrap/README.md

 -b, --browser <string> (BEST_SUPPORTED, CHROME, EDGE, FIREFOX, or IE; DEFAULT=CHROME)
     The browser (version) of the headless web client.

+-p, --partition
+    Partitions the given BibTeX file into multiple BibTeX files; one for each known/unkown database.

 -u, --usage
     Print the usage of this program.
 ```